rejamison/stove-pipe/README.md

 * Printed using white Polymaker Polymax PLA.
 * 100% infill is required for even diffusion of the LEDs through the plastic.
 * Full build with 6 LED layers requires ~1kg of filament.
-* Sized for a 27" circumference, which accomodates a 23" head with room ~1/2" padding, which is fairly large.
+* Sized for a 27" circumference, which accomodates a 23" head with room for ~1/2" padding, which is quite large.
 You'll probably want to resize for your own head:
   * Figure out how big around your head is, then add 3" to the circumference to give room for about ~1/2" of padding.
   * Go to the OpenSCAD source file and play with the "pitch" parameter, which dictates the size of each LED cell in millimeters.
 Smaller cells mean a smaller hat.
   * The "Outer Circumference in Inches" in the output console shows the current circumference based on the value you've set for "pitch".